 His latest series was published by Momentum Books in 2015 and is comprised of The Last Quarrel, The Poisoned Quarrel and The Bloody Quarrel.

 Duncan is now also writing novels in other genres in his spare time, mostly on the train during his commute to and from his work at the Sunday Telegraph as a production editor.
 He lives on the Central Coast with his wife and two children.

-For more about Duncan, please go to www.duncanlay.com.
+For more about Duncan, visit www.duncanlay.com

 For enquiries about Duncan’s publication, audio, film and TV rights, please contact Jeanne Ryckmans: email@example.com